Chapter 1

 “Kaaaa-te,” I moaned.
 “You up?”

 “Come in,” she called back.
 I opened the door to see my sibling seated on her bed.
-Our rooms were identical, except hers had light blue walls and overlooked the swimming pool in our backyard.
-A stack of blue-patterned Vera Bradley duffle bags were waiting to be taken downstairs.
-CNN was on the small TV in the corner.
-A talkin’ head remarked about the record temperatures in Atlanta for late May.
-Kate was watching the news, brushin’ her blonde hair cropped at her narrow shoulders.
-Us girls looked very much like sisters with the same petite frame and deep blue eyes.
+Our rooms were identical except hers had light blue walls and her view overlooked the large swimming pool in our backyard.
+A stack of blue-patterned Vera Bradley duffle bags waited to be taken downstairs.
+CNN was on the flat screen TV facing her bed.
+A talking head remarked about the record temperatures in Atlanta for July.
+Kate was watching the news, brushing her blonde hair cropped at her narrow shoulders.
+We looked very much like sisters with the same petite frame and deep blue eyes.
 Although, Kate had white blonde hair like our mama and Macy.
-Plus she was far more pale because she was a recluse.
-Kate would hole up in her room for hours readin’.
-While advantageous to a young lady headin’ for Yale Law, her time of the sun left her skin quite fair.
-Her white, bony arms cradled the comb as she wrapped a rubber band from her wrist ‘round her hair.
-She was wearing a simple navy sundresses matchin’ our blue eyes.
-Kate’s dress wrapped in a halter ‘round her neck revealing her bony, flat chest.
+Plus she was a lot paler because she was a recluse.
+Kate would hole up in her room for hours reading.
+While all that study was advantageous to a young lady heading for Yale Law, her time of the sun left her skin quite fair.
+Her white, bony arms cradled the brush as she wrapped a rubber band from her wrist around her hair.
+She was wearing a simple royal blue sundress matching our sapphire eyes.
+Kate’s dress wrapped in a halter ‘round her neck revealing her flat, bony chest.
 None of us Cunningham girls were blessed with much of a bosom.
-We had our mama to thank for that.
-Kate stopped brushin’ her hair to take in the disheveled appearance of me – her baby sister.
+We had Mama to thank for that.

 “Grace, did you just roll out of bed?”